headslive/web/wiki/usingheads.md

 -----------

-First head off to the [downloads](/download/) page, and find out where to download the ISO, along with the shasum and the gpg signature.
+First head off to the [downloads](/download/) page, and find out where to download the ISO, along with the shasums and the gpg signatures.

-Once you have obtained all three, and they are in a directory on your filesystem, do the following:
+Once you have obtained all four, and they are in a directory on your filesystem, do the following:

 	; gpg --verify heads-*.asc